 ‘The Hollow Men’ by T.S.
 Eliot is a free verse poem that was written without a specific rhyme scheme or meter in mind.
 The poem is made up of stanzas of varying lengths, grouped together into five distinct sections.

 Although there is no rhyming pattern, Eliot does not make use of a number of poetic techniques that help to unify the lines.
 One of the most prominent of these is anaphora or the repetition of a word or phrase at the beginning of multiple lines.
 In the first stanza, Eliot uses “We” to begin three of the ten lines.
 This technique is even more pronounced in the final section which takes the form of a child’s song.
 Due to the structure of the song, the words “Between” and “And” are repeated over and over again.

-‘The Hollow Men’ is rich in symbols and meaningful images.
-The men are depicted as living dry, barren, and broken lives.
-Everything around then seems to be falling apart.
+Everything around the hollow men seems to be falling apart.
 From the “broken column” to the broken glass on the floor and the “broken stone” to which the men must pray.
 Other important images a reader should pay attention to are those related to Heaven, or a place like it, and a vaguely defined shadowy presence.
-You can read the full poem here.

 Summary of The Hollow Men

 The poem begins with the speaker, who is really a group, describing how their lives as “The Hollow Men.”
 They are, or they are like a group of scarecrows.
 The men are exiting somewhere between life and death, in a world, they have no agency in.
 It becomes clear as the poem progresses that they are unable to enter into true death.
 There is no money for them to cross the river.
 Instead, they have to wait for something to change.